 Patients included in the study were at least 16 years of age and received invasive mechanical ventilation for at least 48 hours.
-The study contains 5014 patients, and the treatment variable of interest is the amount of energy generated by the mechanical ventilator measured by the mean of the largest and smallest mechanical power of ventilation in Joules per minute in the second 24 hour period in the ICU, as in \citet{neto2018mechanical}.
+This restriction was utilized in the original analysis of \citet{neto2018mechanical} and focused on the population that requires extended use of ventilation.
+Patients who die within this 48-hour period are substantially sicker, and it is unclear whether manipulation of ventilation settings for such a population may induce meaningful changes to outcomes.
+The study contains 5014 patients, and the treatment variable of interest is the amount of energy generated by the mechanical ventilator measured by the mean of the largest and smallest mechanical power of ventilation in Joules per minute in the second 24-hour period in the ICU, as in \citet{neto2018mechanical}.
 The outcome is an indicator of in-hospital mortality.
 As in the original analysis of \citet{neto2018mechanical}, we limit our analysis to patients receiving less than or equal to 50 Joules per minute, resulting in a sample size of 4933.
-73 pre-treatment covariates, some of which were discrete, were included to be balanced, resulting in a total dimension of 97 of the vector $\bX$ of potential confounders.
-All methods considered in the simulation section were then applied to construct weights aiming to control for dependence between the 97 covariates and mechanical power.
+We include $73$ pre-treatment covariates (some of which are discrete), resulting in a total dimension of $97$ of the vector $\bX$ of potential confounders.
+All methods considered in the simulation section were then applied to construct weights aiming to control for dependence between the $97$ covariates and mechanical power.
 Both GPS approaches, GBM, and BART resulted in several extraordinarily large weights; these weights were truncated to mitigate extreme variation.
 We attempted to construct entropy balancing weights that either exactly or approximately (within a correlation tolerance of $0.1$) balance pairwise interactions, but no numerical solution was found.